3LawsRobotics/3laws/docs/sources/getting_started.rst

   The ROS packages are installed into the global ROS installation directory.
 You will need to source the ROS setup script to make the new components available in the current terminal: ``source /opt/ros/<DISTRO>/setup.sh``.

-  As with most ROS setups, adding a line to the startup file (ex. .bashrc) that sources the ROS environment is recommended.

 2. Start the Control Panel
 **************************